New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Alternative quantum algorithm for estimating Betti numbers

-where the $(j, i)$-th entry is $1$ if $\sigma_{(r-1)_j}$ is a face of $\sigma_{r_i}$, and $0$ otherwise.
-Since any two distinct $r$-simplices share at most one common $(r{-}1)$-face, any two columns of $\mathcal{S}_r$ have at most one overlapping nonzero entry.
-This construction is repeated for all $r = 1, 2, \dots, n$, and provides a compact, face-based specification of the simplicial complex $K$.
+where the $(j,i)$-th entry is $1$ if $\sigma_{(r-1)_j}$ is a face of $\sigma_{r_i}$ and $0$ otherwise.
+Each column corresponds to an $r$-simplex and contains exactly $(r+1)$ nonzero entries, corresponding to its $(r-1)$-faces.
+Since two distinct $r$-simplices share at most one $(r-1)$-face, any two columns of $\mathcal{S}_r$ overlap in at most one position.
+The collection $\{\mathcal{S}_r\}_{r=1}^n$ therefore provides a compact, face-based specification of the simplicial complex $K$.

-To illustrate the above procedure, we consider a set of five data points: $\{v_i\}_{i=0}^4$.
-We define the set of 2-simplices as
+To illustrate this representation, consider five vertices $\{v_i\}_{i=0}^4$.
+Suppose the set of $2$-simplices is